-- Sector and Council inability to adapt to continuing global uncertainty and events. - Reputational risk arising from an adverse event involving either a member institution or an individual linked to member institutions. - The level of Council engagement with Further Education (FE) impacts on the organisation. - Inability to deliver the Council's strategy effectively. - Failure to innovate and achieve long term sustainability. - Failure to provide balanced and proportionate support to both countries/regions and the professions covered by the Council.
+- Sector and Council inability to adapt to continuing global uncertainty and events. - Reputational risk arising from an adverse event involving either a member institution or an individual linked to member institutions. - The level of Council engagement with Further Education (FE) impacting on the organisation. - Inability to deliver the Council's strategy effectively. - Failure to innovate and achieve long term sustainability. - Failure to provide balanced and proportionate support to both countries/regions and the professions covered by the Council. - Negative impact on the Council from challenges to sector sustainability. - Loss of members due to financial pressures on HEIs.